Definition of Achievement Motivation

-Example: An Olympic athlete may be born with natural ability or talent but must rise above others with the same gifts by hard work and dedication.
+- An Olympic athlete may be born with an ability or talent but must rise above others with the same gifts by hard work and dedication.

 - Plural: achievement motivations

 - Sociologists research how achievement motivation affects an individual’s social mobility.

 - This term is sociologically problematic because it fails to account for disparate social and economic structures as determining factors in achievement.

 - need for achievement